How to Help Someone With A Crack Cocaine Addiction

 - Fixating on getting or using the drug

-Unfortunately, there are times when a person must live with a crack cocaine addict.
-If this is the case for you, it may be even more difficult than ever to deal with their irrational, paranoid or irritated behavior or personality.
+Unfortunately, there are times when a person lives with someone with a crack cocaine use disorder.
+If this is the case for you, it may be even more difficult than ever to deal with their irrational or paranoid behavior or irritable personality.

 While you can’t change the person you are living with, you can learn how to cope better.
-Some of the best coping skills when you must live with the addict include:
+Some of the best coping skills include:

 - Taking care of yourself